 Here’s the short answer: Yes, it can.
 How come?

 Your website is not the place to pinch pennies.
-You won’t compete successfully if you show prospects a subpar website because you tried to do it for the lowest possible cost.
 A poor website could drive prospective customers into the arms of your competitors.
 You will need a well-designed, professional-looking website, and the investment you make in creating it will pay off handsomely over time.